Till1337/practical-seminar-ethics-bpmn-llm-extraction/README.md

 -   **`EthicalAPI/`**: A Flask-based API that serves as the backend for the plugin.
 It receives process model data, orchestrates the ethical analysis by calling a Large Language Model (LLM), and returns the structured results.

 -   **`Training-Pipeline/`**: Includes all the scripts and data necessary for the automated training, analysis, and evaluation of the ethical analysis pipeline.
-This is where the core logic for applying prompting techniques and using an LLM-as-judge resides.
+This is where the core logic for applying prompting techniques for the evaulation part of the work and using an LLM-as-judge resides.
 For more details, see the `README.md` inside this directory.

-## Repository Structure

-- **Plugin/**:
-  This folder includes the main plugin developed as part of the project.

-- **EthicalAPI/**:
-  This folder contains the additional Ethical API Service.

-- **Training-Pipeline/**:
-  This folder contains the training pipeline as well as the data used for model training and evaluation.

 ## Getting Started